prototypefund/Digital_Bargeld-docs/api-merchant.rst

 .. http:post:: /tip-authorize

   Authorize a tip that can be picked up by the customer's wallet by POSTing to `/tip-pickup`.
 Note that this is simply the authorization step the back office has to trigger first.
-The frontend must return the tip's identifier (and exchange URL) via a "402 Payment Required" response to the wallet.
+The user should be navigated to the `tip_redirect_url` to trigger tip processing in the wallet.

   **Request**